 Good Samaritan – Bad outcome!

-A new scam is taking advantage of people’s desire to help others during the holiday season.
+A new scam is taking advantage of people’s desire to help others.
 In this scam, the bad guys convince customers to do their dirty work.
 They prey on people’s emotions through a series of communications that build trust over time.
-But this scam is not limited to the holiday season.

 How It Works